LGBTQ symbols: Plants

 White lilies have been used since the Romantic era of Japanese literature to symbolize beauty and purity in women, and are a de facto symbol of the yuri genre (yuri (百合) translates literally to "lily"), which describes the portrayal of intimate love, sex, or emotional connections between women.
 The term Yurizoku (百合族) was coined in 1976 by Ito Bungaku, editor of the gay men's magazine Barazoku (see above), to refer to his female readers.
 While not all those women were lesbians, and it is unclear whether this was the first instance of the term yuri in this context, an association of yuri with lesbianism subsequently developed.
 In Korea and China, "lily" is used as a semantic loan from the Japanese usage to describe female-female romance media, where each use the direct translation of the term – baekhap (백합) in Korea and bǎihé (百合) in China.

-A Mexican variant of the bisexual flag, designed in 2001 by Francisco Javier Lagunes Gaitán and Miguel Angel Corona; it is emblazoned with an emblem of a trillium flower, as the trillium flower is a symbol of bisexuality.

-In the late 1990s, activist Michael Page established the use of the trillium flower as a symbol of bisexuality.
+In 1999, Michael Page established the use of the trillium flower as a symbol of bisexuality.
 This was a pun, as scientists had used the term "bisexual" to refer to the flower because such flowers have both male and female reproductive organs.
-Trillum's use as a bisexual symbol has been reaffirmed by artists and graphic designers such as Francisco Javier Lagunes Gaitán and Miguel Angel Corona, who designed a Mexican variant of the bisexual flag emblazoned with a white trillium.

 Sexual fluidity and abrosexuality—terms that refer to a changing sexual orientation that cannot always be consistently described—are represented by the watermelon.
 Because it is composed primarily of water, the watermelon symbolizes a sexuality that is fluid.

 Because the word "orchid" comes from the Greek word for testicle, and the orchiectomy is a common surgery performed on intersex infants –especially those with androgen insensitivity syndrome– the orchid flower is a symbol of being intersex and of opposition to non-consensual genital surgery.

 In 2022, oranges became popular with trans and nonbinary people starting in March with the release of the episode "This Is Happening" of LGBTQ-themed pirate comedy series Our Flag Means Death; oranges are a significant motif in the episode, in particular when nonbinary pirate Jim Jimenez (played by nonbinary actor Vico Ortiz) is revealed to have grown up on an orange grove.
 Then in April, Twitter user Antonia Terrazas tweeted a photo of an Old Navy shirt with oranges on a navy blue background with the caption, "Hot Transmasc Summer collection just dropped at Old Navy", causing the shirt to go viral.
 The phenomena converged when Ortiz purchased the shirt and posted a TikTok of them wearing it with matching boxer shorts.

 Blooming lavender; the color and the plant are symbols of LGBTQ identity.